The Freedom of Information Act 1982 (FOI Act) gives the public a right to access information held by Defence.

 Make and FOI request by using the online form, or by submitting a request in writing to firstname.lastname@example.org or the Defence FOI postal address.

-Confirmation of receipt of a FOI request will be sent within 14 days and an estimate of any fees will be provided before the request is processed.
+Acknowledgement of a FOI request will be sent within 14 days.
+An estimate of any fees will be provided before the request is processed.

-Defence will send a letter explaining the FOI request decision within 30 days, unless otherwise notified.
+Defence will send a letter explaining the decision within 30 days, unless otherwise notified.
 Defence may extend the 30 day period to complete a request when:

 - Defence is required to consult third parties.